 Enge Swimming Area Bar is the most popular sauna in Zurich.
 They have three sauna rooms, two indoor relaxation rooms, an outdoor sun deck, a cold pool, and steps to swim right into the lake.

 The facility also has a café, showers, lockers and they provide towels and flip-flops.
 Gay travelers and gay locals both love saunas in Zurich since the norm is for everyone to be completely naked.
 All times of the year, it’s common to see gay men relaxing here.

 Keep in mind that on Mondays, Enge Swimming Area Bar is open to women only.
 The rest of the week is mixed, usually with one of the three sauna rooms reserved for women

-For specifically gay saunas, skip to the saunas section of this guide!
+For specifically gay saunas, skip to the saunas and cruising section of this guide!

 Swiss National Museum (Landesmuseum)